 The Fugitive’s Sister has been acquired for publication by ARGUS PUBLISHING and will be available soon.
 Johnnie Bernhard, Loiacono Literary Agency, www.loiaconoliteraryagency.com

-Ten days before heading south to Mexico to realize my dreams and be near my best friend and daughter, I was arrested.
-At age 66, a grandmother with no prior criminal record of any kind, a SWAT team hauled me off to jail like a bag of common garbage.
+Ten days before heading south to Mexico to realize her dreams, Linda was arrested.
+At age 66, a grandmother with no prior criminal record of any kind, a SWAT team hauled her off to jail like a bag of common garbage.

 The Fugitive’s Sister has everything…true crime, a fugitive from justice (my baby sister, one of America’s most wanted fugitives), betrayal, family values, survival, false justice and the sibling rivalry between two very different sisters: Becky, a multi-millionaire who manipulated and used Linda, her older sister, throughout their entire lives.
 Becky was convicted of multiple white-collar crimes and was facing a sentence of up to seventy-five years in prison.
 Prior to sentencing, Becky escaped, disappeared and became one of America’s Most Wanted fugitives.
 In 1950, the FBI began to post their Most Wanted list.
 Of the 494 names on that list, only 8 belong to women.